salaboy/kubecon-na-keynote/platform-cluster.md

-# Creating a Platform Clusters and installing tools
+# Creating a Platform Cluster and Installing Tools

-First let's create a Kubernetes Cluster host the platform-wide tools using [KinD](https://kind.sigs.k8s.io/):
+First let's use [KinD](https://kind.sigs.k8s.io/) to create a Kubernetes Cluster in which to host the platform-wide tools:

 ```
 cat <<EOF | kind create cluster --name platform --config=-